Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ### This is a simple guide for remapping (rebinding) keyboard keys
 ### whitout using a tool, just the system registry (in hexadecimal).

-`v1.4` - for ISO, ANSI and JIS layouts
+`v1.4` - For ISO, ANSI and JIS layouts.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)
 ---